rgorai/eslint-config/README.md

-# Ron Gorai's Configuration for ESlint, Stylelint, and Prettier
+# Ron Gorai's Configuration for ESLint, Stylelint, and Prettier

 Designed to be used for React, SCSS, Node.js, and TypeScript.